 Unlike workers’ compensation claims, you have up to three years to file a personal injury claim in the state of New York against a third-party.
 While you have more time, you will want to contact an attorney as soon as possible.
 Personal injury claims require in-depth investigations and substantial evidence in order to hold the at-fault party accountable.
 This can be made more difficult if your injuries were caused at a construction site or another business that is constantly changing its layout, potentially leading to a loss in evidence.
 However, if you talk to an attorney quickly, we may be able to collect evidence before it is damaged or lost.

 If you or a loved one has been seriously injured in a workplace accident, it is important to seek legal representation as soon as possible.
-At the law firm of Wingate, Russotti, Shapiro & Halperin, LLP, our NY personal injury attorneys understand that injuries not only cause serious physical and financial damage, but major emotional trauma as well.
+At the law firm of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our NY personal injury attorneys understand that injuries not only cause serious physical and financial damage, but major emotional trauma as well.
 We have dedicated our careers to providing clients with the best representation possible, helping them recover for their losses, whether it is a claim against an at-fault employer or third-party.
 To learn more about how we can apply our years of experience to your case, call (347) 767-4085 today for a FREE, no-obligation consultation.